UniversalDependencies/UD_Romanian-Nonstandard/README.md

 Roman Untilov
 (Affiliation: Tehnical University of Moldova utm.md/ Chișinău, Republik of Moldova) Training of the UD parsers and other tools on this corpus and on the Romanian language.
+The Folklore corpus was made a separate train corpus.
+But a small part of them exists in the test and dev corpora.

 # Sources